Calculate gross margin percentage, gross profit, and markup from revenue and COGS. Compare margins to industry benchmarks.

 Gross Margin Calculator

-Calculate gross margin percentage, gross profit, and markup from revenue and cost of goods sold.
-Compare your margins to industry benchmarks and understand the difference between margin and markup.
+Calculate gross margin percentage, gross profit, and markup from revenue and COGS.
+Compare margins to industry benchmarks.

 Currency